pelithne/k8s/workshop.md

 ## Using the Azure Container Registry

-We use an existing container registry that can be used during the workshop.
-The `ACR name` (and, if necessary credentials) will be provided to you.

 This workshop assumes that a Container Registry is already created using ACR.
 If this is not the case for you, please follow these instructions to create one: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr

 ### Login to Container Registry

 In order to use the registry, you must first login with your credentials.
-You may have to login to azure again using ```az login``` command before you can login to the Container Registry.
+You may have to login to **Azure** again using ```az login``` command before you can login to the Container Registry.

 Use the ```az acr login``` command and provide the name given to the container registry.